google/zetasql/docs/format-elements.md

       <td>ASCII</td>
       <td>
         Converts a string with only ASCII characters to bytes.
-If the input contains characters that are not ASCII characters, an error is returned.
+If the input contains characters that aren't ASCII characters, an error is returned.
       </td>
       <td>